Category: IoT

 Required for writing, compiling, and uploading code to the ESP32 board.

 Start by logging into your AWS Management Console with the root user credentials.
 This guide assumes that your AWS account has already been created.
-If you are a new user and need help setting up an AWS account from scratch, we will cover that in a separate article.

 Search for IoT Core: